 Smart Technology Initiatives

-Smart technology is the wave of the future and Holly Springs residents are reaping the benefits.
-A smart city is a municipality that uses information and communication technologies to increase operational efficiency, share information with the public and improve both the quality of government services and citizen welfare.
+Smart cities use information and communication technologies to increase operational efficiency, share information with the public and improve both the quality of government services and citizen welfare.

 Holly Springs is a part of a regional smart cities program that won a 2020 Smart Cities North America Award for its innovative use of technology in the smart water category.
-The town has installed sensors in historically flood prone creeks, so alarms go off in the fire station when water is close to cresting and flooding the road.
-This allows public safety crews to block off roadways before water can become an issue for drivers.
-Before installing Green Stream Technologies sensors, crews had to constantly check stream levels during major rain events.
-Now this smart technology saves staff time and money, while keeping the community safe.
+Sensors in flood prone creeks alert fire stations when water is close to flooding the road.
+Public safety crews can then block off roadways before water creates a hazard for drivers.
+These Green Stream Technologies sensors save time and money while increasing safety.

 Smart Traffic Signals